Our research is editorially independent but we may earn a commission for purchases made through our links.

-Nestled in one of Florida’s most charming small town gems, the Mount Dora Village Market is held every Sunday from 9am to 2pm in Sunset Park and the Pedestrian Mall area.
-Enjoy the tranquil ambiance at this quaint lakeside town’s premier market in the historic downtown area, where you can find high-quality local produce, an eclectic range of food and handmade crafts made by local artists.
+Nestled in one of Florida’s most charming small town gems, the Mount Dora Village Market is held every Sunday in Sunset Park and the Pedestrian Mall area.
+Enjoy the tranquil ambiance at this quaint lakeside town’s premier market in the historic downtown area, where you can find high-quality local produce, an eclectic range of food, and handmade crafts made by local artists.

-Robert is Here is not your typical farmers market, and in fact, its actually a fruit stand.
+Robert is Here is not your typical farmers market, and in fact, it’s actually a fruit stand.
 However, it deserves to be on the list, as its one of Florida’s most beloved landmarks, where both visitors and locals hold to its location in Homestead in high regard, known for its wide range of exotic fruits and fresh vegetables that are mostly grown right there on the farm.
-If you purchase anything at this location, make sure its one of their famous hand-spun milkshakes and smoothies that come in flavors like guanabana, strawberry, papaya and passion fruit.
-Open daily from 8am to 7pm (closed September and October), there’s also an Animal Farm for the kids in addition to a Splash Pad, live music and picnic tables.
+If you purchase anything at this location, make sure it’s one of their famous hand-spun milkshakes and smoothies that come in flavors like guanabana, strawberry, papaya, and passion fruit.
+Open daily from 8am to 6pm (closed Thanksgiving and Christmas), there’s also an Animal Farm for the kids in addition to a Splash Pad, live music, and picnic tables.

 Tallahassee Downtown Market, Tallahassee